Antoine de Challant

-Antoine de Challant, (about 1350 – 4 September 1418) was a Savoyard cleric who served as Chancellor of the Count of Savoy and was coopted into the papal curia by Pope Benedict XIII of the Avignon Obedience, who created him a cardinal and named him Archbishop of Moûtiers-Tarentaise.
-He served principally as a diplomat for the pope in negotiations directed toward the settling of the Great Western Schism, though his efforts had to be directed mostly to keeping Benedict from being repudiated by the French government.
-He himself finally abandoned Benedict and joined the cardinals who called for a general council of the Church.
-He participated in the Council of Pisa, and was one of the electors of Pope Alexander V. He also participated in the Council of Constance, and was one of the electors of Pope Martin V.
+Antoine de Challant (c.
+1350 – 4 September 1418) was a Savoyard cleric who served as Chancellor to the Count of Savoy and was later co-opted into the papal curia by Pope Benedict XIII of the Avignon Obedience.
+Pope Benedict created him a cardinal and appointed him Archbishop of Moûtiers-Tarentaise.
+Challant primarily acted as a diplomat for the pope, focusing on negotiations to resolve the Great Western Schism.
+However, much of his efforts were aimed at preventing Benedict from being repudiated by the French government.

+Eventually, Challant abandoned Benedict and joined the cardinals who called for a general council of the Church.
+He participated in the Council of Pisa and was one of the electors of Pope Alexander V. He later participated in the Council of Constance and was also one of the electors of Pope Martin V.

 Biography

 Antoine de Challant, whose family was one of the four great families of the Val d'Aosta, was the son of Aymon de Challant, the Lord of Fenis, Castellan of Lanzo, Moriana, Avigliana, Chambéry, Tarentaise, Susa, Montmélian, Ivrea, Bard, Sallanches and Castruzzone, Governor of Ivrea, and Bailiff of Val di Susa and Savoy.
 His mother was Fiorina Provana, of the Counts of Leyni.
 His elder brother Bonifacio became Lord of Fenis.
 His brother Guillaume was Bishop of Lausanne from 1406 to 1431.

 Antoine was an Archdeacon of Reims from 1388 and Archdeacon of Chartres (1394), and at his death he was Prior of Chamonix and Megève (diocese of Geneva).

 Challant was a Papal Chamberlain and Chancellor of Count Amadeo VIII of Savoy from 1402 to 1404.
 His patent of appointment to the chancellorship calls him legum doctorem et archidiaconum Remensem.
 He was succeeded by his brother Guillaume, Abbot of San Michele della Chiusa, on 30 June 1404.
 In 1411 Cardinal Antoine became Abbot Commendatory of S. Michele.